aaronzhuclover/Miscellaneous-DS-Projects/Digitize unstructured data (Python)/README.md

 # Digitize unstructured data using Python

-<p>Python has several libraries (e.g. PyPDF2, tabula, etc.) that can deal with PDF files.
+<p>Python has several libraries (e.g., PyPDF2, tabula, etc.) that can deal with PDF files.
 In this section, Python library, “pdfquery” will be used to demonstrate how to import PDF files and convert unstructured data to structured data in Python.</p>

 <img src="https://github.com/aaronzhuclover/master/blob/master/Digitize unstructured data (Python)/images/image1.PNG" height="400"/>